Digestive health

 The malabsorption pattern creates a vicious cycle: damaged or dysfunctional gut mucosa cannot absorb nutrients, and the resulting deficiencies (particularly iron and B12) further impair gut epithelial repair.
 Meanwhile, unabsorbed nutrients pass to the colon where bacterial fermentation produces hydrogen, methane, and carbon dioxide — the gases that cause bloating.

-A blood test showing low ferritin, low B12, low folate, and low vitamin D with persistent bloating is not simply a reason to supplement — it is a reason to investigate why absorption is failing.
+A blood test showing low ferritin, low B12, low folate, and low vitamin D with persistent bloating is not simply a reason to supplement.
+It is a reason to investigate why absorption is failing.
 The supplements treat the deficiency; the investigation treats the cause.

 8. Red flags: when bloating needs urgent investigation